fedeizzo/zettelkasten/icns/accessControl/abac.md

 ![](./static/rbacOverDacMac.png){.ui .image .centered}

-But there is also a problem with RBAC, roles may not be enough for easily expressing authorization conditions.
+But there is also a problem with [[rbac]], roles may not be enough for easily expressing authorization conditions.

 To solve this problem **Attribute Based Access Control (ABAC)** was invented.
 ABAC defines authorization that express conditions on properties of both the resource and subject.
 The main strengths points are: